jackandcarter/AdventureBot/README.md

 Ensure this table exists by running `python database/database_setup.py` during setup.

 From the hub, press the **High Scores** button to view the leaderboard.
 Entries are sorted by play time (ascending) and then enemies defeated, but you can also sort programmatically by `enemies_defeated`, `gil` or `player_level` when using the API.

+## Active Time Battle

+Combat follows an active time battle (ATB) system.
+Each participant has a hidden gauge that fills over time at a rate determined by their speed stat.
+When a gauge reaches full, the character may select an action.
+Spells such as *haste* and *slow* modify speed, causing gauges to fill faster or slower respectively.